Menu

 Testing for Smoking and Tobacco Usage

 When it comes to drug screening, tobacco use is very often evaluated with a nicotine/cotinine test.
+Employers, insurance companies, and healthcare providers use these tests to assess tobacco consumption for various reasons including workplace safety, insurance underwriting, and medical monitoring.

-The Dangers Of Tobacco Products
+The Dangers of Tobacco Products

 Prolonged use of tobacco products can lead to increased risk of developing several diseases like Chronic obstructive pulmonary disease (COPD), heart disease, lung cancer, stroke and respiratory tract infections, or even worsen blood clotting and asthma.
 Pregnant women who smoke tobacco are exposed to the risk of foetal growth retardation which can lead to birth of babies with low weights.